 Each of the areas below should be addressed in the program proposal.
 Please number the main sections as presented below.
 Except in the “summary statement” section, Information within sections may be presented in another format or order if it serves to make the proposal clearer.

 Definitions of terms follow the proposal guidelines.

+*Please ensure the proposal is saved with the date and program code in the name of the document (e.g., MAXX01LawJusticeCulture_112017).

 Summary Statement